 - The lawyer Sven Unger was elected as chairman of the meeting. - Balance sheets and income statements for the parent company and for the group were adopted. - A dividend to shareholders of SEK 9.75 per share was approved.
-It was resolved that the dividend would be paid in two instalments during the year: SEK 4.90 per share with a record date of 12 May 2017, to be paid out on 17 May 2017, and SEK 4.85 per share with a record date of 14 November 2017, to be paid out on 17 November 2017.

-- The board members and the CEO were discharged from liability for the 2015/2016 financial year. - The number of board members elected by the meeting to serve until the next AGM was set at seven, with no deputies. - The following ordinary board members were re-elected: Stina Bergfors, Anders Dahlvig, Lena Patriksson Keller, Stefan Persson, Christian Sievert, Erica Wiking Häger and Niklas Zennström.
-Melker Schörling did not stand for re-election.
-Stefan Persson was re-elected as chairman of the board. - The AGM approved the proposal from the nomination committee, based on the number of board members, that the total board fees of SEK 5,775,000 were to be distributed as follows: chairman of the board SEK 1,675,000; board members elected by the AGM SEK 600,000; members of the auditing committee an extra SEK 150,000; and the chairman of the auditing committee an extra SEK 200,000. - The proposed principles for the nomination committee were approved and members of the nomination committee were elected. - The proposed guidelines for remuneration to senior executives were approved.
+It was resolved that the dividend would be paid in two instalments during the year: SEK 4.90 per share with a record date of 9 May 2019, to be paid out on 14 May 2019, and SEK 4.85 per share with a record date of 12 November 2019, to be paid out on 15 November 2019. - The board members and the CEO were discharged from liability for the 2017/2018 financial year. - The number of board members elected by the meeting to serve until the close of the next AGM was set at eight, with no deputies. - The following ordinary board members were re-elected: Stina Bergfors, Anders Dahlvig, Lena Patriksson Keller, Stefan Persson, Christian Sievert, Erica Wiking Häger and Niklas Zennström.
+Danica Kragic Jensfelt was elected as a new member.
+Stefan Persson was re-elected as chairman of the board. - The AGM approved the proposal from the nomination committee that board fees be paid as follows: chairman of the board SEK 1,700,000; board members elected by the AGM SEK 650,000; members of the auditing committee an extra SEK 175,000; and the chairman of the auditing committee an extra SEK 225,000. - The AGM resolved to appoint Ernst & Young AB as auditors until the close of the 2020 AGM.
+Auditors' fees to be paid based on approved invoices. - The proposed principles for the nomination committee were approved and members of the nomination committee were elected. - The proposed guidelines for remuneration to senior executives were approved.

-Votes and capital represented at H&M's annual general meeting
+Votes and capital represented at H&M's annual general meeting: